SassanKermani/DB-Project/readme.md

 # boroken things
 - in the creatAbout you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ...
+- in the createInfo you have to make suer the req.body.< anyghing > is = to the same type from the schema

 # ideas